python-cffi/cffi/doc/source/cdef.rst

 strings as arguments instead of not byte strings.
 (Before cffi version 0.9, ``TCHAR`` and friends where hard-coded as unicode, but ``UNICODE`` was, inconsistently, not defined by default.)

-.. "versionadded:: 0.9" --- inlined in the previous paragraph

 ffi.dlopen(): loading libraries in ABI mode